Michigan Dead Animal Dealer / Renderer License Details & FAQ

 If we have sent in an application, when can we begin to dispose or transport dead animals?

-Once you receive your license from MDA, you may then begin to dispose or transport dead animals.
+Once you receive your license from MDARD, you may then begin to dispose or transport dead animals.
 You must not dispose or transport dead animals until you have received your license.

 When does my Disposal or Transporter of Dead Animals License expire?